flamacore/DocuWeave/README.md

   - New toolbar icons and a refined layout.
   - Table insertion support for richer content.
   - Real-time preview updates with a responsive editing interface.
+  - Improved emoji support with SVG-based emoji picker and better rendering.

 - **Performance & Stability**
   Optimizations across the board result in quicker startup times, more efficient resource usage, and better overall responsiveness.